skadri342/Beginner-Python-Projects/Number Guessing Game/README.md

 By making this guessing game, I am learnt the concept of what scope is properly such as local scope and global scope.
+Also learning to use functions instead of using while loops everytime.
+I have to learn to use functions more often rather than writing repeating code all the time.